adamshatzkamer/open-rally-computer/README.md

 ## Disclaimer on Switch Fit

 > **IMPORTANT:**
 > If you are not using the original Honeywell 1MT1-7 switch, we **cannot guarantee fit** in your enclosure.
 Always verify dimensions before ordering or modifying your housing.
+In fact, **we don't guarantee anything at all!** What do you expect, it's FOSS!

 ---